-{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download input articles: CSV, RIS /
+{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 {{ authorStringShort(currentGraph.source.authors) }}. {{ currentGraph.source.title }}. {{ currentGraph.source.journal }}. {{ currentGraph.source.year }}. (select)